thomaspernet/DataAnalysisPy/DataAnalysisPy.md

 Note that, a batch computation will take all the variables in the dropdown menu, computes the sum and pastes the results in the spreadsheet with the image.
 No group plot available.
 If you have dozens of variables in the dropdown menu, I do not recommend to do a batch computation.
-Instead, you can manually create a dictionary with the preferred variables.
+Instead, you can manually create a dictionary with the named variables.
 I'll explain later how to do it.